Alan Freeman (Gaelic footballer)

+He was first selected for Mayo in 2010.
 He came on as a substitute in the 2012 All-Ireland Senior Football Championship Final which Mayo lost by 0–13 to 2–11 against Donegal.
 In the 2013 All-Ireland final, Freeman started at full forward as Mayo lost by a point to Dublin.
+Having left the Mayo panel in 2017, he was reportedly included in the squad during the 2018 season.